GitoriousLispBackup/eql/README.txt

-BUILD (see also: "Windows Easy Guide" in doc/)
+BUILD / REBUILD (see also: "Windows Easy Guide" in doc/)

-1) Switch to the src/ directory, and run: ecl -shell make-eql-lib.lisp
+1) Switch to the src/ directory, and run: ecl -shell make-eql-lib.lisp (build + rebuild)

 2) Run:
     qmake
+    make clean (rebuild only)
     make (nmake in Windows)

 (In Windows you first need to adapt the win32 section of eql.pro).